jashaj/HippoWeblog/README.md

 See "[Run and develop with Cargo](https://wiki.onehippo.com/display/CMS7/Run+and+develop+with+Cargo)".

 ## How do I?
-See the documentation in the demo setup of this project.
+See the [Wiki](https://github.com/jashaj/HippoWeblog/wiki).
+The documentation is also included in the demo content of this project.